CodedByHasan/golang-for-beginners/README.md

 A [`struct`](https://go.dev/tour/moretypes/2) is a collection of fields.

-Example of structs can be found below:
+Examples of structs can be found below:

 | Name                                                           | Description                                            |
 | -------------------------------------------------------------- | ------------------------------------------------------ |